OBF/obf-docs/code-of-conduct/CODE_OF_CONDUCT.md

 **Mentors, organisers, participants, project leaders, interns, and students**, when participating in CoFest, GSoC, GSoD, or similar OBF-umbrella activities for the duration of the event, internship, mentorship and similar occasions.

-**Communication and community engagement platforms**, such as project repositories on GitHub (issues, PRs or other contributions), mailing list, website (blogs and comment sections), Gitter channel and other communication platforms, workshops or training events, online forums such as Gitter chat rooms and Twitter.
+**Communication and community engagement platforms**, such as project repositories on GitHub (issues, PRs or other contributions), mailing list, website (blogs and comment sections), Gitter channel and workshops or training events, communication platforms such as Gitter, Slack and Twitter.

 ### 2.6 OBF Code of Conduct Committee